You may receive a message on Linux system like "Too many open files". This mean server has reached the limit of max open files.

 sudo nano /etc/security/limits.conf

-- Once you are done with limit modification, enable the pam_limits using the below command.
+3. Once you complete the limit modification, enable the pam_limits using the command given below –

 sudo nano /etc/pam.d/common-session